Introduction: Learn About Camera Lenses

 Another great advance in camera tech is vibration reduction (VR) as Nikon calls it or image stabilization (IS) as Canon calls it.
 I’ll just the term VR in this lesson as each camera brand has a different name for this.

-Each generation of VR gets a little better and today’s VR can provide help with up to 3 or 4 stops of shutter speed.
+Each generation of VR gets a little better and today’s VR can provide help with up to 3 to 5 stops of shutter speed.
 This means that if you can hand hold a non-VR 300mm lens at 1/300s, you can hand hold a VR 300mm at 1/60s and (in theory) get just as sharp of a photo.

 I also recommend that even if you use slow shutter speeds while your camera is on a tripod, you should still turn off VR for the same reason: your camera isn’t moving, but the elements will be.